digitaldeacon/memberhive/README.md

 Here are some reasons:
 + **Complexity**.
 We do not know if the average church pastor (in middle Europe) will need/want the kind of complexity that Elvanto and others offer.
 These are software solutions for large churches.
 + **Relationships**.
 The above mentioned software majors on church planning, group management and events.
-Others focus function mainly as a CRM.
-What is missing here is a good relationship management (such as dsicipleship)
+Others function mainly as a CRM.
+What is missing here is a good relationship management (e.g. discipleship)
 + **Printed member lists**.
 Although Elvanto does a great job with reports, it does not fit our needs when it comes to a printed version of the church membership list.
 + **Tags**.
 Elvanto is missing a tag system.
 We kind of got used to that.
 + **UI (speed + design)**.
 This is not the strongest argument, but Angular/Material makes page naviagtion quick and clean.
 + **Closed Source**.
 Most other systems are closed source (understandably so).
 As we build on Open Source we want to give something back (of course, we will also cover the hosting for you, which will cost).

 So the plan is to major on the above reasons.
-We want to be **simple**, enforce **easy realtionship management**, make **printed church lists** a breeze, stay with our **tag absed system**, and ... the rest seems obvious.
+We want to be **simple**, enforce **easy realtionship management**, make **printed church lists** a breeze, stay with our **tag based system**, and ... the rest seems obvious.

-We will slowing down the development progress, for the moment.
+We will be slowing down the development progress, for the moment.
 Unless we can **find more contributors**.

 **So** if you share this reasons and see the value in it then **PLEASE DO CONTRIBUTE**!
 All of us here are pastorally involved in our churches.
 We have family and many other responsibilities.
 Any help will be welcome.

-## Dependencies
-- Angular2
-- Yii2
-- Typescript2
-- MariaDB/MySQL
-- PHP7
-- Material2

 ## License
 All files are made available under the terms of the GNU Affero General Public License (AGPL).
 See [LICENSE](https://github.com/digitaldeacon/memberhive2/blob/master/LICENSE).
 I.e. you may fork but not resell.